Roo the two-legged dog gets a new set of wheels

-The one-year-old pup was born with a birth defect where his front legs weren’t properly formed.
-Now, he’s testing out the new taste of freedom that will change his life.
+The one-year-old Roo (short for “kangaroo”) was born with a birth defect where his front legs weren’t properly formed.
+Now he’s testing out a new taste of freedom.

-The DCHS’s executive director, Deborah Casteel said that he hasn’t fully learned to walk yet, but is making improvements.
-She added that one move he’s already mastered is turning and that it’s a process to ease him into that starts with having him wear his wheels once a day for 15 to 30 minutes.
+While he hasn’t fully learned to walk yet, he is making improvements, according to the Doddridge County Humane Society (DCHS) executive director, Deborah Casteel.
+She added that one move he’s already mastered is turning.

+Roo currently wears his wheels once a day for 15 to 30 minutes as he gets used to them.

 “I think once he realizes, ‘I can get around better, if I just move those hind feet a little, and don’t worry about the front’ then I don’t think it’ll take more than a week, maybe two at the most,” said Casteel.